Training for the New Alpinism

 “You can’t coach desire, and no matter how fancy your training plan or how high your stated goals are, it comes down to getting out the door and doing the work day after day.” – Steve House

 The first thing to strike me about this book was its size; it’s big and heavy!
-All I’ll need to do is put a couple copies in my pack and start hiking, I joked.
+All I’ll need to do is put a couple of copies in my pack and start hiking, I joked.
 Of course, there’s much more to it than that.
-Training for the New Alpinism is incredibly nutrient dense and, like beginning workouts, is best taken in small doses.
+Training for the New Alpinism is incredibly nutrient-dense and, like beginning workouts, is best taken in small doses.
 But as with a good workout plan, as you get into it, you quickly feel like you want more.
 Soon after delving in, the wife and family were giving me grief for the long sessions spent with the book.
 House and Johnston bring together decades of training, research and athletic/mountain accomplishments in their new book.
-Not only did they do their research, they live and apply the the practices put forth.
-Johnston, an accomplished world cup nordic skier and coach worked with House to help him achieve the fitness that helped him set a new standard for alpine climbing.
+Not only did they do their research, but they also lived and applied the practices put forth.
+Johnston, an accomplished World Cup Nordic skier and coach, worked with House to help him achieve the fitness that helped him set a new standard for alpine climbing.
 The book brings together many ideas from a variety of training regimes to maximize their vision for alpine climbing.
 They approach fitness from a broad set of perspectives that range from the physiological to the nutritional and psychological.

 Training for the New Alpinism is a book with which to develop a relationship, and I found myself rereading some sections multiple times.
 As your fitness and experience expand, so does your depth of exploration of the topics.
 It is a reference book to return to over the years as your understanding, fitness and goals grow.

 Multiple times during my first pass through the book, I wished I had read this book before the thru-hike I had just completed.
 The specificity in the nutrition section is amazingly helpful for food planning on longer trips.
-Easy to read tables catalog carb amounts in common climber type foods and provide calculation information for trips that last longer than a couple of days.
-The book really delves into how the process of eating can be a true success or failure factor for your objectives and how to steer towards success.
+Easy-to-read tables catalog carb amounts in common climber-type foods and provide calculation information for trips that last longer than a couple of days.
+The book really delves into how the process of eating can be a true success or failure factor for your objectives and how to steer toward success.

 buy Training for the New Alpinism